davidbrai/ipythonnb-s3/README.md

 Currently working with IPython dev branch.

 By default the notebook server stores the notebook files in a local directory.
 This plugin seamlessly stores and reads the notebooks files from and to an S3 bucket.
+It uses the great [boto](https://github.com/boto/boto) package to communicate with AWS.

 It requires credentials to an AWS account.